Spatial interference between pairs of disjoint optical paths with a single chaotic source: Spatial interference effect

 with the Glauber-Sudarshan probability distribution \cite{Glauber1963, Sudarshan1963}

 where $\alpha_{\kappa, H}$ are H-polarized coherent states, in the mode $\kappa$ associated with the $x$ component of the transverse wave vector, and $\braket{n_{\kappa}}$ is the corresponding average photon number, which is assumed for simplicity to be constant \cite{Mandel1995}.
-In this case Eq. (\ref{G2defTh1}) reduces to \cite{D'AnShi}
+In this case, Eq. (\ref{G2defTh1}) reduces to \cite{D'AnShi}

-with $G^{(1)}$ the first-order correlation function.
-Therefore $G^{(2)}(x_i, x_{j})$ depends on two contributions: the first one, $G^{(1)}(x_i) G^{(1)}(x_{j})$, is a constant background; the second one, $|G^{(1)}(x_i, x_{j})|^2$, is the interference term.
+where $G^{(1)}$ is the first-order correlation function (see Eq. \ref{G1n}).
+Therefore, the second-order correlation function $G^{(2)}(x_p, x_{q})$ depends on two contributions: the first one, $G^{(1)}(x_p) G^{(1)}(x_{q}) \propto \avg{n(x_p)}\avg{n(x_q)}$, is a constant background; the second one, $\big{|} G^{(1)}(x_p, x_q) \big{|}^2 \propto \braket{\Delta n(x_p) \Delta n(x_{q})}$, is the interesting part of the correlation.
 The background can be removed by performing a correlation measurement between the fluctuations of the number of photons \cite{Chen}.
-Due to the position (or momentum) correlation at the heart of the ghost imaging \cite{D'AnShi, Scarcelli, gatti2, ferri} (or the HBT \cite{HBT1, HBT2}) effect, the outcome of this measurement \cite{Chen, Glauber2007}

-is different from zero for all the possible pairs of paths $(i,j) = (1, 1'), (2, 2'), (1, 2'), (2, 1')$, provided the relative distance between each pair of pinholes is smaller than the transverse coherence length of the source ($l_{coh}$), which is: $|x_i-x_j|\ll l_{coh}$.
-Now an interesting result comes out by working in the hypothesis that \begin{enumerate} \item the pinholes, in each mask, are separated by a distance greater than the transverse coherence length of the source, namely
+The outcome of this measurement is different from zero for all the possible pairs of paths $(p,q) = (1_C, 1_T), (2_C, 2_T), (1_C, 2_T), (2_C, 1_T)$, provided the relative distance between each pair of pinholes is smaller than the transverse coherence length of the source ($l_{coh}$) on the plane of the masks, which is: $|x_p-x_q|\ll l_{coh}$.
+An interesting result comes out by working in the hypothesis that \begin{enumerate} \item the corresponding pairs of pinholes of the two masks are within the transverse coherence length, which is